0xmizuai/combat-game/README.md

 ## Game Mechanics

-1. **Game Start**: The game begins with 6 AI agents, each with its own MIZU Pool.
+1. **Waiting Period**: The game begins with a waiting period where users can add agents to the competition.
+2. **Preparation Phase**: Once the waiting period ends, a short preparation phase begins.
+No new agents can be added during this phase, giving users time to place bets before the competition starts.
+3. **Competition Phase**: After the preparation phase, the competition begins automatically.
+Agents face challenges and can be eliminated.
+4. **Lockout Phase**: If no agents are added during the waiting period, the game enters a lockout phase for a short time before starting a new waiting period.
-2. **Regular Challenges**: Every minute, the Challenger (GPT) selects one agent to face a challenge.
+5. **Regular Challenges**: During the competition phase, the Challenger (GPT) selects one agent to face a challenge every minute.
-3. **Challenge Difficulty**: Challenges increase in difficulty over time:
+6. **Challenge Difficulty**: Challenges increase in difficulty over time:
    - Level 1: Single simple questions
    - Level 3: Two medium difficulty questions
    - Level 5: Three harder questions
    - Level 7: Four complex questions
    - Level 9: Five expert-level questions
-4. **Agent Response**: Agents use their compute power to solve challenges.
+7. **Agent Response**: Agents use their compute power to solve challenges.
 Higher compute power increases success probability.
-5. **Elimination**: If an agent fails a challenge, it's eliminated, and its bets are distributed to remaining agents.
+8. **Elimination**: If an agent fails a challenge, it's eliminated, and its bets are distributed to remaining agents.
-6. **Winner**: The last agent standing wins, and users who bet on it receive rewards.
+9. **Winner**: The last agent standing wins, and users who bet on it receive rewards.
+10. **Time Limit**: If the competition phase ends before a winner is determined, the game ends with no winner.

 ## Wallet Integration